We love our planet and community, which is why we have nature themed tours, local guides etc etc. You heard me talk about that…

 Please bring your water bottle

 We ask that you bring your water bottle so we can reduce plastic rubbish.
 Rather than buying bottled water every day, we will refill your water bottles.
 Simple.
 May not sound like much, but imagine 1000’s following your example!
 Now that’s a different story!
-Cuba travel agency
+Cuba eco-tour operator

 We say no to animal tourism